andersevenrud/cncjs/README.md

 Set `debug=false` to disable debug overlay and `zoom=<number>` for a initial zoom level.

+## Shoutout

+Without http://nyerguds.arsaneus-design.com/cnc95upd/inirules/ this would not be possible.

 ## License

 This codebase is [MIT Licenses](LICENSE).